 Innovative educational design – The Claremont staff includes leading innovators in summer debate and communication instruction for the past 3 decades; this includes exclusive small group instruction, elective sessions, open forums, research clinics, advanced team teaching, lesson planning/coordinated curricular development, program assessment, and integration of college admissions, college writing, professional communication and other college bridge and professional networking opportunities

-Academic rigor – Claremont programming is organized and directed by the principals involved in major debate and youth professional communication development in the past decade, including the founders of the Public Debate Program, the creators of the CHSSA parliamentary debate model, and for five years, the US representative on the World School Debating Council, the organizational host of the international high school debate championship, and the US representative for the Pan American Debate Organization for the past 9 years.
+Academic rigor – Claremont programming is organized and directed by the principals involved in major debate and youth professional communication development in the past decade, including the founders of the Public Debate Program, the creators of the CHSSA parliamentary debate model, and for five years, the US representative on the World School Debating Council – the organizational host of the international high school debate championship, the founder of the International Parliamentary Debate secondary school and university formats, and the US representative for the Pan American Debate Organization for the past decade.

 John Meany and Kate Shuster developed the MSPDP and HSPDP formats; they created the California parliamentary debate format and worked with CHSSA to implement the design as a state event; they organized and coached US international teams for the World Schools Debating Championship (Greece, Qatar, Scotland, South Africa, Turkey), the Pan American Debating Championship – (US [2010 host], Chile, Bermuda, Mexico, US [2015 host]), Argentina – Eurasian Debating Championship (Turkey), European Debating Championship (Czech Republic), World Holiday Tournament (Croatia), Russell McVeagh International Round Robin and Debate Tour (New Zealand), and more.
 They have researched the elements of these and other debate formats, matched format elements to educational standards to maximize learning outcomes, designed evaluation rubrics, surveyed participants, andassessed programming.